 With the advent of the internet, we no longer have to slog through all those ads that would come with the newspaper to find out what the deals are for Black Friday.
 We can also find out what they are much sooner than we used to.
 Lots of Black Friday ads get “leaked” and some stores start offering their deals even earlier than Black Friday.

-Especially this year, with stores trying to spread out the crush of people.
+Especially this year, with stores trying to spread out the crush of people and in an attempt to get people to shop early.
 Many have been running Black Friday deals for weeks now.

-I understand them doing that this year with the need for social distancing.
+I understand them doing that this year with the shipping delays we keep hearing about.
 I haven’t liked it in years past because Thanksgiving is on life support to be the last holiday standing that isn’t completely commercialized.
 I’m saddened by the trend over the last several years where stores compete to see who can open earlier to grab shoppers.